AlexQ6/Mern-project-part-A/README.md

 ### Online ordering

+Liz is an accountant and is mother to 2 children.
+She is a very busy woman but makes time to focus on food and nutrition for herself and family.
+She recently found a local cafe named XYZ online and is interested in their offerings.

 - As a customer I want to be able to
   - contact the business on website so I can easily send some inquiries
   - browse through a menu quickly so I can expeditiously make my decision
   - filter the ordering selections so I can browse items that fit my dietary requirement
   - Add special requests upon checkout so I fulfil my culinary experience
-  - choose when I come collect my order so I can pick up my food when I'm ready
+  - choose when I come to collect my order so I can pick up my food when I'm ready

 ## Wireframes